 Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more information and the best deals available.

 The Gigabyte G34WQCA is an exceptional gaming monitor for the money.
-You get both responsive and immersive gaming experience as well as plenty of useful features!
+You get both a responsive and immersive gaming experience as well as plenty of useful features!
 However, if you’re sensitive to smearing and screen tearing, consider the IPS variant instead.

 |Aspect Ratio||21:9 (UltraWide)|